What Is Data Transformation? Uses of Data Transformation in Analytics

 - Filtering, aggregation, and summarization:

-Data combined from different source systems may bring unnecessary columns, fields, and records with them.
+Data combined from different sources may bring unnecessary columns, fields, and records with them.
 What if we tell you the same can be avoided by applying the necessary filters?
 Yes, you read it right.
 Irrelevant data can be omitted from the extraction process by using data filtering.

 Data can also be summarized or aggregated by, for example, transforming a time series of customer transactions to daily or hourly sales count.

-Business Intelligence (BI) tools can help you in doing filtration and aggregation.
+Business Intelligence (BI) tools can help you to perform filtration and aggregation.
 In case you want a more efficient approach, it’s better to do the transformations before a reporting tool accesses the data.

 - Enrichment and imputation:

 Data from diverse sources can be merged to create enriched information.
 For example, merging the customers’ transactions with their information table can make the process of customer analysis more efficient.
-The long fields can be split into multiple columns to fill the missing values or removing the corrupted values to enrich the available data.
-This will boost the process of data analysis and provide you relevant and accurate insights into your business operations.
+The long fields can be split into multiple columns to fill the missing values, or corrupted values can be removed for enriching the available data.
+This will boost the process of data analysis and provide you relevant and accurate business insights.

 - Indexing and ordering:

-Data must be transformed so that it looks logical and complies with the data storage scheme.
+Data must be transformed to become logical and comply with the data storage scheme.
 You can create indexes to optimize the performance of a database.
 It will also help you to locate and access the required data in a database quickly.

 - Anonymization and encryption: